Understanding CRP in Education Loan: What It Means and How It Affects Your Loan Approval

 • Total Interest Rate: 10% + 3% = 13%

 This simple formula shows how CRP can impact the overall cost of your education loan.
-It's important to note that the higher the CRP, the more expensive your loan becomes in terms of interest.
+The higher the CRP, the more expensive your loan becomes in terms of total interest paid.

 Explore Myths and Facts about Education Loans.
 Get the real insights before making your loan decisions.